 Kala Namak | Black Salt

 Rock salt is also known as Sendha Namak.

-It is usually colorless to yellow in color but may also be in various hues of blue and pink, depending on the minerals in it.
+It is usually colourless to yellow in colour but may also be in various hues of blue and pink, depending on the minerals in it.

 It is a much larger grained, coarse, unrefined salt which contains a number of minerals.
 It is mainly used in the preparation of Ayurvedic medicines, and also consumed during religious fasting as it is considered pure.